-Trauma, abuse, neglect and addiction can also be linked to obesity.
-If these are relevant for you then getting some extra support and counselling from a trained therapist can really help work through these challenges that contribute to fat storage.
+Trauma, abuse, neglect and addiction can be linked to obesity.
+If these are relevant for you then getting some extra support and counseling from a trained therapist can really help work through these challenges that contribute to fat storage.

 Microbiome Imbalances and Dysbiosis

 There is research, although still in its infancy, that suggests the balance of our gut bacteria, and which species are dominant, can contribute to fat storage.
 It seems the Firmicutes / Bacteroidetes ratio can dictate the energy harvested from our food.